naivar68/log-cleaner-ArchLinux/README.md

 # Cleaner Script

-This script is designed to clean up various system files and logs in Arch Linux distros using BleachBit.
+This script is designed to clean up various system files and logs in Arch Linux and its derivatives using BleachBit.
 It requires *root* privileges to run.

 ## Prerequisites